code-saturne/code_saturne/docs/doxygen/user_guide/base_setup.md

 in the GUI or in the \ref cs_user_physical_properties user-defined function, which is called at each time step.
-In the GUI, in the item **Fluid properties** under the **Physical properties** section , the variation laws are defined for the fluid density, viscosity, specific heat, thermal conductivity and scalar diffusivity as shown on the figures below.
+In the GUI, in the item **Fluid properties** under the **Physical properties** section , the variation laws are defined for the fluid density, viscosity, specific heat, thermal conductivity and scalar dynamic dynamic diffusivity as shown on the figures below.

 \anchor fig_gui_fluid_props2